-The information contained in this publication is intended as a quick reference guide only and is current upon publication.
-To the extent that this handbook covers material beyond that contained in law or rule, the Division of Elections offers such material to candidates as guidelines.
-Chapters 97-106, Florida Statutes, the Constitution of the State of Florida, Division of Elections' opinions and rules, Attorney General Opinions, county charters, city charters and ordinances, and other sources should be reviewed in their entirety for complete information regarding campaign financing and qualifying.
+The information contained this in publication is intended as a quick reference guide only.
+To the extent that this handbook covers material beyond that contained in law or rule, the Division of Elections offers such material to candidates merely as guidelines.
+This publication is not a substitute for the Florida Election Code or applicable constitutional and rule provisions, the text of which controls.
+Chapters 97-106, Florida Statutes, the Constitution of the State of Florida and Division of Elections' opinions and rules should be reviewed in their entirety for complete information regarding campaign financing and qualifying.